 4. Determine if there is priority registration for honors students and, if so, type of priority registration.
 Sometimes honors students register with the seniors, or the first groups to register, or with the class ahead.
 Some programs have no priority registration.

 5. Research the types of special honors housing for freshmen and upperclassmen, if any, including basic floor plans, on-site laundry, suite or corridor-style rooms, air-conditioning, location of nearest dining hall, proximity of major classroom buildings (especially in preferred disciplines), and availability of shuttles and other transportation on campus.
-If there is no special honors housing, it is often a sign that the honors program does not want to foster the big fish in a small pond atmosphere.
+If there is no special honors housing, it is often a sign that the honors program does not want to foster an elitist atmosphere.
 The absence of priority registration may be an additional sign.

 6. Research the study-abroad opportunities; some universities have a separate division for study-abroad programs or even separate honors study abroad programs.